 Often it takes them a single failed attempt or maybe two to turn away from baking.
-However, this is very important to recognize the fact that it takes more than two trials to understand the working of your oven, leave alone the science behind baking.
+However, this is very important to recognize the fact that it takes more than two trials to just understand the working of your oven, leave alone the science behind baking.

-A cake recipe basically comprises of flour, fat which comes as butter or oil, leavening agent that gives the cake its lift which is either eggs or artificial leavening agent like baking powder and sugar.
+A cake recipe basically comprises flour, fat which comes as butter or oil, a leavening agent that gives the cake its lift which is either eggs or artificial leavening agents like baking powder and sugar.

 This is further helped by the baking powder which upon reacting with the acid releases carbon dioxide.
 This tries to escape upon heating and creates uniform air pockets throughout the cake, thus giving it a soft, fluffy and sponge-like texture.

 Well, not going any further into the concept, lest it scares you any further, let me get down to one simple fact that it is relatively very easy to bake cakes at home.
 All you need is just a handful of ingredients and you are all set to bake.